singhvik/singhvik.github.io/_posts/2020-08-29-java9-new-features.md

 ### Jshell a.k.a REPL

-With this new handy tool you can test java code straight from command line without creating and compiling classes.
+With this new handy tool, you can test java code straight from command line without creating and compiling classes.

-You can start jshell by simply typing `jshell` in the command line.
+You can start jshell by typing `jshell` in the command line.

 ```shell
 $ jshell